18F/blogging-guide/pages/publishing-process.md

 - 18F guild

-**Blog posts without all of the above information will be marked with the `incomplete` label until they are fully filled in.
-We are happy to talk through the idea but will not review a draft of a post with the `incomplete` label.**
+**Blog posts without all of the above information will be marked with the “incomplete” label until they are fully filled in.
+We’re happy to talk through the idea but will not review a draft of a post with the “incomplete” label.**

-If you’re unsure of what to put in any section, drop in on a blog huddle or hit us up on Slack (#blog).
+If you’re unsure of what to put in any section, hit us up on Slack in #blog.

 ### Who are these people that need to approve my blog post?